Lemon Pesto with Basil

 Since basil and lemon is a classic match made in heaven, it only made sense to add a generous dose of lemon zest to my favorite recipe I’ve been making since culinary school.
 It’s bright and fresh and honestly the best combo of ingredients.

-Knowing how to make pesto is a great trick to have up your sleeve.
-It’s such a quick and easy dinner, especially when your basil plant eventually gets out of control.
-Here’s why this pesto is my favorite!
+Also, knowing how to make pesto is generally a great trick to have up your sleeve.
+It’s such a quick and easy addition to dinner and apps, especially when your basil plant eventually gets out of control.
+Use this sauce anywhere you would use regular pesto and the end.
+You got summer in the bag.

-- Basil – look for super fresh basil that doesn’t have any browning or limpness.
+Great pesto starts with great basil.
+Look for super fresh basil that doesn’t have any browning or limpness.
 This will ensure the best flavor and texture!
 Fresh basil is key to making pesto that tastes way better than store-bought.

 Step-by-step directions